-Some illustrations of this fabric may be found in my previous posts: forming long loops and stitches using cast on comb and weights or ruler , some long stitch swatches, a few more tips and ideas from the earliest post on topic.
+Some illustrations of this fabric may be found in my previous posts: forming long loops and stitches using cast on comb and weights or ruler, some long stitch swatches, a few more tips and ideas from the earliest post on the topic.

-Here are some ideas on creating a basic 3 loop “broomstick” cross.
+Here are some ideas on creating a basic 3 loops “broomstick” cross.
 Most of my teaching has been on 4.5 mm machines, so the above swatches were executed in thinner yarns.
-For this post my swatch is knit in a random scrap yarn from my studio, on the 260 Brother Bulky machine.
+For this post, my swatch is knit in a random scrap yarn from my studio, on the 260 Brother Bulky machine.

-Begin with waste yarn and some rows of knit.
+Begin with waste yarn and some rows of knitting.
 As long stitches are formed, some weight will be required to keep loops from jumping up, forward, and off the KM.
-Since you are asking the loops to stretch quite a bit on a fixed width metal base, some testing is required to determine the best tool for forming the optimum loop length.
+Since you are asking the loops to stretch quite a bit on a fixed-width metal base, some testing is required to determine the best tool for forming the optimum loop length.
 Yarn thickness factors into this as well.
-I found knitting stitches back to A loops too short, and using a cast on combs and paper clips or any of my rulers made them too long, so I opted for the plastic rod insert from one of my window shades.
+I found knitting stitches back to A loops too short and using a cast on combs and paper clips or any of my rulers made them too long, so I opted for the plastic rod insert from one of my window shades.

 I like to work my loops from left to right, so the last row is knit from right to left.
 They may certainly be formed in either direction.
 In this instance, COL needs to be returned to the right before resuming knitting.
 This can happen before or after forming long stitches, by any method you like.
 Consistency helps eliminate errors.